 Seasonal Work and Social Security Disability

-Posted on behalf of Phillips Disability, P.C. on Dec 20, 2017 in SSD
+Posted on behalf of Dayes Law Firm PC on Dec 20, 2017 in SSD

 During the holiday season, Social Security Disability recipients may consider taking on part-time seasonal work.
 However, sometimes taking a seasonal job can result in the loss of your disability benefits.
 Because of this, there are several things you should keep and mind and consider when considering seasonal work.

 If you are considering seeking employment while receiving Social Security Disability benefits, it is important that you first consult with a Phoenix Social Security Disability attorney.
-The attorneys at Phillips Disability are well-versed in Social Security regulations, including those that pertain to part-time or seasonal work.
+The attorneys at Dayes Law Firm PC are well-versed in Social Security regulations, including those that pertain to part-time or seasonal work.
 We can discuss your specific situation during a free consultation.

 Substantial Gainful Activity